Wanda Muñoz

 - "Autonomous weapons and deepfakes: weaponization of AI and the urgent need for regulation," in Missing Links in AI Governance, UNESCO and Mila - Québec Artificial Intelligence Institute, March 2023.*

-- "Persons with disabilities in armed conflict," International Review of the Red Cross, November 2022.
+- “The risks of autonomous weapons: an analysis centre on the rights of persons with disabilities,” International Review of the Red Cross, November 2022.

 - "Inteligencia Artificial Feminista: Hacia un agenda de investigación para América Latina," Red FAIR LAC, November 1, 2022.